 How many sources are enough for your literature review?
 This is a difficult question because it depends on how extensively your topic has been studied and also on your own goals.
-One study found that across a variety of professional journals in psychology, the average number of sources cited per article was about 50 (Adair & Vohra, 2003).
+One study found that across a variety of professional journals in psychology, the average number of sources cited per article was about 50 (Adair & Vohra, 2003)1.
 This gives a rough idea of what professional researchers consider to be adequate.
 As a student, you might be assigned a much lower minimum number of references to use, but the principles for selecting the most useful ones remain the same.

-- The research literature in psychology is all the published research in psychology, consisting primarily of articles in professional journals and scholarly books. - Early in the research process, it is important to conduct a review of the research literature on your topic to refine your research question, identify appropriate research methods, place your question in the context of other research, and prepare to write an effective research report. - There are several strategies for finding previous research on your topic.
-Among the best is using PsycINFO, a computer database that catalogs millions of articles, books, and book chapters in psychology and related fields.
+- The research literature in psychology is all the published research in psychology, consisting primarily of articles in professional journals and scholarly books. - Early in the research process, it is important to conduct a review of the research literature on your topic to refine your research question, identify appropriate research methods, place your question in the context of other research, and prepare to write an effective research report.